-Turtle Conservation project is located on the charming island of Nusa Penida, which is a 45- minute speedboat ride from mainland Bali.
-The project is in its early stage and you will work alongside a local team and help protect the endangered sea turtles of Indonesia.
-You will contribute to conserve the turtles by working at our turtle conservation center.
+Turtle Conservation project is located in Nusa Penida, which is a 45-minute speedboat ride from mainland Bali.
+You will work alongside a local team and help protect the endangered sea turtles of Indonesia.
+You will contribute to preserve the turtles by working at our turtle conservation center.
 Depending on the time of the year since turtles do not nest all year round, you may be identifying turtle species, collecting eggs, monitoring nests or seeing hatchlings get safely to sea.

-You must be prepared fora more basic standard of living on the island, with fewer shops and attractions available (bearing in mind the beach is practically at your doorstep)!
+You must be prepared fora more basic standard of living on the island, with only a few shops and activities available (bearing in mind the beach is practically at your doorstep)!

 Welcome the new arrivals.
 You will have lunch and receive a short introduction on the beach to familiarize yourself to this new exciting setting.
 After that, you will get to know more about Nusa Penida, about the supermarket, ATM etc.